pd4d10/chrome-ui/README.md

 ### It is messed up in my browser

-It is tested only on Chrome of Mac, for now.
+It is tested only on Chrome, for now.

 If you find a bug or style mess, please submit an issue.
 Thanks!